arx-research/ers-scripts/README.md

 ```bash
 yarn transferToken --network [network]
 ```

+## Troubleshooting
+`ers-scripts` assumes prior knowledge of using a CLI interface as well as installing and managing software packages like `node`.
+Typically errors will occur in several cases:
+- An incorrect environment varaible (e.g. bad API key, extra or missing character)
+- An incorrect version of `node` (see `package.json` for the version requirements under the `engines` section)
+- You are attempting to deploy to a non-existant network (note network names are case sensitive)
+- You are attempting to run `ers-scripts` from the wrong directory
+- You have insufficient ETH on the account you are trying to use to carry out an action (e.g. `createService`)
+- The name you wish to register as a Developer is already taken
+- The `tokenUri` input file you are using is incorrectly formatted

+Visit the [ERS Discord](https://discord.com/invite/B2ReZXnt2v) for further assistance or open an issue.

 ## Deployments
 See deployment artifacts in `deployments/$CHAIN_ID` for live contract addresses.
 Sepolia is currently the primary testnet deployment and Base the primary production deployment.